awsdocs/amazon-opensearch-service-developer-guide/doc_source/cross-cluster-search.md

    }
    ```
 **Note**
-The domain resource policy evaluates the URI literally, so if you include remote indices in the path, use `arn:aws:es:us-east-1:123456789012:domain/my-domain/local_index,dst%3Aremote_index` rather than `arn:aws:es:us-east-1:123456789012:domain/my-domain/local_index,dst:remote_index`\.
+The domain resource policy evaluates the URI literally, so if you include remote indexes in the path, use `arn:aws:es:us-east-1:123456789012:domain/my-domain/local_index,dst%3Aremote_index` rather than `arn:aws:es:us-east-1:123456789012:domain/my-domain/local_index,dst:remote_index`\.

    If you choose to use a restrictive access policy in addition to fine\-grained access control, your policy must allow access to `es:ESHttpGet` at a minimum\.